 Make sure you can talk openly with your dentist about the prices of your treatment to know exactly how much you will be paying for the whole treatment

 (TIP: Here’s another guide that talks about the different types of dental crowns and costs)

-Today, if you asked anyone whether they would prefer to have their mercury fillings removed, most would certainly say, “Yes!”
+Today, if you ask anyone whether they prefer to have their mercury fillings removed, most would certainly say, “Yes!”